garydoranjr/misvm/README.md

 of real-valued predictions (use `numpy.sign(labels)` to get -1/+1 class predictions).

+In order to get instance-level predictions from a classifier, use the `instancePrediction` flag, as in:

+    >>> bag_labels, instance_labels = classifier.predict(bags, instancePrediction=True)

+The `instancePrediction` flag is not available for bag-level classifiers such as the NSK.
+However, you can always predict the labels of "singleton" bags containing a single instance to assign a label to that instance.
+In this case, one should use caution in interpreting the label of an instance produced by a bag-level classifier, since these classifiers are designed to make predictions based on properties of an entire bag.

 An example script is included that trains classifiers on the [musk1 dataset](http://archive.ics.uci.edu/ml/datasets/Musk+(Version+1)); see:
 > Bache, K. & Lichman, M. (2013).
 UCI Machine Learning Repository